Pavan-R-Kashyap/Capstone-Phase-02/README.md

 ## Project Details

 This Capstone project focuses on malware protection through the application of reverse engineering techniques.
-The work is divided into two phases, with each phase addressing specific aspects of malware and protection mechanisms.
+The work is divided into two parts, with each part addressing specific aspects of malware and protection mechanisms.

 ### Phase 02 - Summary